 Equatorial Telescope Mounts: The Basics

-Amateur astrophotographers rely on an equatorial telescope mount to track the apparent movement of the night sky.
+Amateur astronomy enthusiasts and astrophotographers rely on an equatorial telescope mount to track the apparent movement of the night sky.
+Whether you call it a computerized telescope, or a tracking telescope, it’s actually the mount that does the tracking, not the telescope itself.

 An equatorial telescope mount (often called a German equatorial mount, or “GEM”) that has been accurately polar aligned with the polar axis of the Earth can follow a particular object in the night sky for an extended period of time.